A Comparative Review of the BlueSky Statistics GUI for R

 Generated R Code

 One of the aspects that most differentiates the various GUIs for R is the code they generate.
 If you decide to save code, what type of code is best for you?
-The base R code as provided by the R Commander, which can teach you “classic” R?
-The concise functions that mimic the simplicity of one-step dialogs, such as jamovi provides?
+The base R code provided by the R Commander, which can teach you “classic” R?
+The concise functions that mimic the simplicity of one-step dialogs, that jamovi provides?
 The completely transparent (and complex) code provided by RKWard, which might be the best for budding R power users?

 BlueSky writes what you might call modern R code.
 For data management, it uses tidyverse packages; for graphics, it uses ggplot2; and for model tuning it uses the caret package.